Robotics innovation among railway industry companies has dropped off in the last three months

 Research and innovation in robotics in the railway equipment supply, product and services sector has declined in the last year.

-Figures for patent grants related to robotics followed a similar pattern to filings – shrinking from 22 in the three months ending June 2021 to 5 in the same period in 2022.
+Figures for patent grants related to robotics followed a similar pattern to filings – shrinking from 22 in the three months ending June 2021 to five in the same period in 2022.

 The figures are compiled by GlobalData, who track patent filings and grants from official offices around the world.
 Using textual analysis, as well as official patent classifications, these patents are grouped into key thematic areas, and linked to key companies across various industries.